Implementing Metered Billing with Stripe vs Custom

 }

 Schedule this sync job 24 hours before the billing cycle closes.
+Implement exponential backoff for API rate limits.
+Log all reconciliation deltas to an audit table for financial compliance.

 Production Implementation Patterns

-• Custom Aggregation Query (PostgreSQL): SELECT subscription_id, SUM(quantity) FROM usage_events WHERE created_at >= period_start AND created_at < period_end GROUP BY subscription_id; Apply explicit UTC casting to prevent timezone drift.
+• Custom Aggregation Query (PostgreSQL): SELECT subscription_id, SUM(quantity) FROM usage_events WHERE created_at >= $1 AND created_at < $2 GROUP BY subscription_id with parameterized TIMESTAMPTZ values to prevent timezone drift.

 Edge Cases & System Failures